moritz-biersack/OpenStreetMap-Data-Munich/report.md

 ## Tags

 ### Top tag types
-To further analyse the nodes and tags, we want to konw which types of tags \
+To further analyse the nodes and tags, we want to know which types of tags are available:
-are available:

 ```sql
 sqlite> SELECT key, COUNT() as num